populse_mia.data_manager package

 Get the processing history for the given data file.

-• parent_files: set of other data used (directy or indirectly) to produce the data.
+The history dict contains several elements: - parent_files: set of other data used (directly or indirectly) to

-• processes: processing bricks set from each ancestor data which lead to the given one.
-Elements are process (brick) UUIDs.
+• processes: processing bricks set from each ancestor data which

 Returns: